 Pencil sketching, Adobe Illustrator

 Undoubtfully, most — if not all — the illustrations in the web fulfill several functions instead of one.
-They should be not only decorative stuff but can also become important features of user interface and in cohesion with other elements of the layout help to guide a user and make using the site faster, easier and more enjoyable.
+They should be not only decorative stuff but can also become important features of the user interface and in cohesion with other elements of the layout help to guide a user and make using the site faster, easier and more enjoyable.

 The illustrations accomplished by Tubik Studio for Ribbet were no exception.
 To be more particular, the task for the designer was to create a pack of thematic illustrations that would reflect the ideas of popular annual events.
 The images were intended to work as fancy cards which could be used for instant creating invitations for birthdays, weddings, parties as well as nice postcards and other pretty stuff.

 So, given to the task, the whole pack of illustrations needed to have the same format and style providing the feeling of consistency.
 Moreover, it was important to make it corresponding to the general design of the site.
 This requirement was eased due to previous studio work: Tubik Studio designers had worked with Ribbet on new design of the site and new logo, which soon are going to be presented on the site itself and are already widely seen in Ribbet social networks accounts.
 So, starting work on illustrations, the designer had already got the general concept of the editor design.
-It influenced on general style of the images as well as selection of appropriate colors and shades.
+It influenced on the general style of the images as well as a selection of appropriate colors and shades.

 The general design of the website and logo for Ribbet by Tubik Studio

-In process it was also vital to remember that the images had to obtain high level of adaptability and be recognizable, bright and clear in all sizes possible to be seen at.
-Moreover, they had to be ready to save their beauty and style in printed version as well.
+In the process, it was also vital to remember that the images had to obtain a high level of adaptability and be recognizable, bright and clear in all sizes possible to be seen at.
+Moreover, they had to be ready to save their beauty and style in the printed version as well.
 As you can see, the designer had to keep loads of things in his mind.